 Because the charges of man and van companies depend largely on the length of time the job takes, you can save money by preparing everything in advance so that loading is as quick as possible.
 Equally, offering to help with the loading and unloading will also save time and help keep costs down.

 Ask your man and van whether they are CRB (Criminal Records Bureau) checked and also for details of their public liability insurance.
 The first is to see if they have a criminal record, which may or may not be of interest if they are disappearing with your personal belongings, and the second is to ensure that if they accidentally damage your property they have insurance to cover it.
 In addition, if they are disposing of waste materials they must be licensed with the Environment Agency to carry waste.
 You can verify whether or not they are appropriately licensed by asking for their waste carrier license number and checking it on the Environment Agency website for England & Wales or, if you are based in Scotland, the Scottish Environment Protection Agency.

 For A to B removals you could use an established removals company instead of a man and van.
 You can find a list of reputable removal companies on the British Association of Removers website.
-For clearance of waste, we would naturally advise you to use AnyJunk, the largest man & van clearance company in the UK or consider hiring a skip and filling it yourself (visit skipandbin.com to compare skip hire prices and find a low cost operator in your area).
+For clearance of waste, we would naturally advise you to use AnyJunk, the UK’s largest man & van clearance company or consider hiring a skip and filling it yourself, which you can also do with AnyJunk via our Booking Funnel.
 Or, if you are feeling particularly full of beans, you could hire a van and do the work yourself.
 But make sure you have a decent breakfast first!